exponea/exponea-android-sdk/Documentation/PUSH.md

 Note that if a previous data was received and no listener was attached to the callback, that data will be dispatched as soon as a listener is attached.

 > If your app is not running in the background, the SDK will auto-initialize when push notification is received.
 In this case, `Exponea.notificationDataCallback` is not set, so the callback will be called after you attach the listener(next app start).
 If you need to respond to the notification received immediately, implement your own `FirebaseMessagingService` and set the notification data callback in `onMessageReceived` function before calling `Exponea.handleRemoteMessage`.

+> The behaviour of `trackDeliveredPush` may be affected by the tracking consent feature, which in enabled mode considers the requirement of explicit consent for tracking.
+Read more in [tracking consent documentation](./TRACKING_CONSENT.md).

 ## Custom processing of notification actions
 When a user clicks on the notification or its buttons, SDK automatically performs linked action (open app, browser, etc.).
 If you need to do some more processing when this event occurs, you can create a receiver for this purpose.
 SDK is broadcasting `com.exponea.sdk.action.PUSH_CLICKED`, `com.exponea.sdk.action.PUSH_DEEPLINK_CLICKED` and `com.exponea.sdk.action.PUSH_URL_CLICKED` actions, and you can specify them in intent filer to react to them.